secretstartups/handbook/business-technology/data-team/platform/index.html.md

 ### Software User Provisioning

 The data team is responsible for provisioning users within the tools managed by the Data Team.
-This includes tools like Fivetran, Stitch, and Snowflake.
+This includes tools like Sisense, MonteCarlo, Fivetran, Stitch, and Snowflake.

 For Snowflake, we have a robust process documented in the [Snowflake Permissions Paradigm](/handbook/business-technology/data-team/platform/#snowflake-permissions-paradigm) section of this page.

 For other tools, add users via the UI and in the appropriate [Google Group](https://groups.google.com/my-groups) if one exists.

+#### Stitch provisioning

+A new user in Stitch should by default be added to the `General` role.
+This role gives sufficient access to Stitch to create new, change existing and troubleshoot running extractions.

 ## Google Data Studio